MAKIEval: A Multilingual Automatic WiKidata-based Framework for Cultural Awareness Evaluation for LLMs

 Once the correct entity is identified, we retrieve a set of metadata from Wikidata.
 This includes the entity’s description, country of origin, and, where applicable, the nationality of the author or performer (e.g., for books or music).

 All matched entities and their corresponding metadata are compiled into a structured table that supports both quantitative and qualitative analysis.
 Each entry includes the entity’s QID, surface labels in multiple languages, granularity tags, and country/region-level information.
-We provide an evaluation of the performance in Appendix~\ref{sec:ner}.
+A manual evaluation of the performance indicated strong results, with full details presented in Appendix~\ref{sec:ner}.